sohooo/nvim/README.md

 ## Bindings

 Here's a list of some useful keymaps.
 Just start typing and wait for the context-sensitive `which-key` popup.
 Try it with `,` (the Leader key) and wait to see further options.
-Alternatively, call `:WhichKey` to see all of them.
-You can also search trough them with the `:Telescope keymaps`.
+Alternatively, search through them with Legendary by hitting `, <space>`.

 ### Finding stuff with Telescope